 After you’ve filed a bug report, be ready to cooperate with developers and triagers to give them more information if needed to help them debug and fix the issue.

 Please note that feature request and development ideas do not count as bugs, and thus shouldn’t be filed as bugs.

-Triaging bugs means to get bug reports in a state where they are useful for developers.
-Bug triagers work towards this goal by making sure bug reports have useful titles, descriptions, appropriate logs and more.
+Triaging bugs means to get bug reports in a state where they are useful for developers by making sure bug reports have useful titles, descriptions, appropriate logs and more.
 To get started, read the page on How to triage bugs in the Ubuntu wiki.

 After you have made yourself familiar with the aspects of triaging bugs, you can start triaging Xubuntu bugs.
-When confirming the bugs, the bugs should be marked as triaged and set a priority (importance).
-Only members of the Ubuntu Bug Control team can do this, so in the beginning, you will need to report triaged bugs for the team in #ubuntu-bugs on Freenode.
+Please note that the bug status and importance can be only be changed by members of the Ubuntu Bug Control team – in the beginning, you will need to report triaged bugs for the team in #ubuntu-bugs on Freenode.
 After you have demonstrated your ability to triage bugs, you will gain more responsibilities by the Bug Control team.

 Also, as you gain experience on triaging Xubuntu bugs, you may want to take a look at new bugs that mention Xubuntu.
 Triaging new bugs is recommended for those who are more familiar with both triaging and Xubuntu generally, since not all of the new bugs mentioning Xubuntu are actually Xubuntu bugs.

 When bugs are forwarded upstream, all users of the relevant software will benefit from the debugging, triaging and patching work carried out by bug triagers and developers.